dwyl/PWA-Liveview/README.md

 Some applications may have some interactivity that you may want ot preserve when off-line, or you simply don't want the app to break down in case the user goes off-line.

 If pages are static, you can still display some degradated cached pages.
+You can also navigate between off-line pages but you need to solve how to cache these websockets rendered pages.

 I did not found resources related to this subject.
 This is probably because Liveview architecture using websockets might not seem suitable for PWA.